 “But can you HURRY OVER THERE, RIGHT NOW, and higher-up them chains?”

-An old truck drove past our playground and backfired.
-Some of my kiddos jumped and screamed.
+an old truck snorted and puttered slowly past us.
+Some of my kiddos jumped and screamed whenever it backfired.

 Weesie squealed, “What was THAT?”

 “Yes, it is,” Loegan insisted.
-He coughed and waved a place in front of his face, so he could breathe.
+He waved a place in front of his face, trying to breathe.
 “The fuse is already lit!”

 A poor, little ol' pitiful-looking, stray dog had wandered onto the campus during first grade recess.
 And Weesie was petting him.